James Courtney: Supercars Championship

-James Courtney debuted in V8 Supercars in 2005 with the Holden Racing Team in the endurance races with co-driving with Jim Richards but enjoyed limited success.
+Courtney debuted in V8 Supercars in 2005 with the Holden Racing Team in the endurance races with co-driving with Jim Richards but enjoyed limited success.

 Stone Brothers Racing

-In 2006, he joined Ford team Stone Brothers Racing to replace two-time champion Marcos Ambrose.
+In 2006, Courtney joined Ford team Stone Brothers Racing to replace two-time champion Marcos Ambrose.
 He crashed the car on debut in Adelaide but recovered to finished third in the 2006 Bathurst 1000 and followed it up with a second place in the 2007 Bathurst 1000.
 On 19 July 2008, Courtney collected his first V8 Supercar race win, taking out race one of the City of Ipswich 400 at Queensland Raceway.
 He finished the year sixth in the championship.

 Dick Johnson Racing

-In 2009, he switched to Dick Johnson Racing.
+In 2009, Courtney switched to Dick Johnson Racing.
 He was given a brand new Triple Eight Race Engineering built Ford FG Falcon and was regarded by many as a serious threat for the title.
 This came undone at the start of the year, with an accident marred start to the season.
 Courtney took wins at the new events at Townsville and Sydney and finished the year in seventh.